JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/README.md

   <img src="https://github.com/JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/blob/e20ff4e5ee8b5f0bfde5dc41fa409b6bf68c2d17/images/Question%202/Customer_Behavior_Corr1.1.PNG" alt=" Customer Behavior #1.1" width="800"
 </p>

 What's important to understand in this confusing set of numbers is the Multiple R, R Square, Significance F, Coefficients, and P-value.
+You can access this using Data Analysis Toolpak in Excel.

 - **Multiple R** is just the same as the =CORR formula in Excel.
 - **R Sqaure** is the proportion of the variance in the dependent variable that is predictable from the independent variables, also known as the coefficient of determination.